revilovs/pl0_compiler/README.md

 The grammar implemented has one minor difference to the actual PL/0 grammar: It does not permit *statement* to be empty.

+As another additional feature this compiler supports comments in the C-style `/* your comment here */` syntax (also works across multiple lines).
+It does not support ` // single line comments in this style`, however.

 ## Requirements
 This project uses Java 8 and maven.
 If you don't have maven, you can also compile with javac.